streamaus/reanimated-tab-view/README.md

-# Reanimated Tab View
+# @streamaus/reanimated-tab-view

+> **Note:** This is a fork of [`reanimated-tab-view`](https://github.com/adithyavis/reanimated-tab-view) published under the @streamaus organization.

 A custom Tab View component implemented using [`react-native-reanimated`](https://github.com/software-mansion/react-native-reanimated/) and [`react-native-gesture-handler`](https://github.com/software-mansion/react-native-gesture-handler/).
 Props are almost entirely inter-compatible with [`react-native-tab-view`](https://github.com/satya164/react-native-tab-view)

-- The [example/](https://github.com/adithyavis/reanimated-tab-view/tree/main/example) folder contains reference code to use the library.
+- The [example/](https://github.com/streamaus/reanimated-tab-view/tree/main/example) folder contains reference code to use the library.

 ## Demo